 It is ultimately the instructor's decision to determine the consequences of excessive absences (up to and including failure of the course), even if absences are excused or due to unforeseen circumstances.
 Additionally, the student will not be excused from tests, in-class assignments, or homework assignments as a result of any absence.

 RISD respects the religious beliefs of all members of the community, affirms their rights to observe significant religious holy days, and will make reasonable accommodations, upon request, for such observances.
 If one’s religious observance is in conflict with a class then the student should inform the instructor(s) of the class.
-If it is an academic experience or other school function but not a schedule class, then the student should inform the person in charge.
+If it is an academic experience or other school function but not a scheduled class, then the student should inform the person in charge.
 It is the student’s responsibility to make the necessary arrangements mutually agreed upon with the instructor(s).
-See the Religion Policy for detailed information on faculty and student expectations.